BiblicalStory/LIRF-BASEMAP250722/OBS_AR_MT_PERM/(AIS) Deuteronomy, S. Baylis.md

   - New Exodus
 ---

 ## 📘 Summary of the Argument

 Deuteronomy is a prophetic retelling and theological re-framing of Israel’s wilderness journey, casting the nation’s story as one of persistent rebellion—met at every turn by divine grace, discipline, and promise.
-It unfolds in a chiastic literary structure, with the center dedicated to the **Assembly of the LORD**—a vision of consecrated community that stands between a holy God and a broken world.
+It unfolds in a mirror/ring literary structure, with the center dedicated to the **Assembly of the LORD**—a vision of consecrated community that stands between a holy God and a broken world.